iye tu kampi

 if question is ended with 'ruwe' assertative answer also should be ended with 'ruwe'.

-if question ends with particle 'ya' then assertative answer is just repetition of what is said in question without particle 'ya':
+just repetition of what is said in question without particle 'ya':

 - Tresi e=ne ya?